What is Bring Your Own IP (BYOIP)

 But what if a business already has a block of IP addresses?

-That’s where BYOIP (Bring Your Own IP) comes into play as a compelling third option.
+That’s where BYOIP (Bring Your Own IP) comes into play as a compelling second option.
 Today, many leading cloud providers have implemented BYOIP policies that allow previous owners or lessors to pair their legacy IP addresses with the new cloud resources.